A team of sled dogs running through snowy terrain under a cloudy sky.

 Elemental (2023)

-Amy S.: We all liked this movie, but I actually think it is a movie for adults, that also appeals to kids, instead of Pixar’s usual formula, which is a movie for kids, that also appeals to adults.
+Amy S. said: We all liked this movie, but I actually think it is a movie for adults, that also appeals to kids, instead of Pixar’s usual formula, which is a movie for kids, that also appeals to adults.
 The overarching allegory about race and class felt pretty sophisticated for the younger set, although I think some of the message would still translate.
 The animation and music were lovely and lively.

 Primary photo: Disney's TOGO © 2019 Disney Enterprises, Inc.